6 Activity 6

 Context: moving \(u\) until \(A\) was \(\approx 97.5\%\) means there was a \(2.5\%\) chance of being less than \(u\) and likewise a \(2.5\%\) change of being bigger than \(v\).
 So overall there is a \(5\%\) chance of not being between \(u\) and \(v\) and a \(95\%\) chance of being between \(u\) and \(v\).

-Exercise 9.3 The qbeta function performs what we just did in Desmos.
+Exercise 6.3 The qbeta function performs what we just did in Desmos.
 Specifically, we run

 to find \(u\) and \(v\) respectively.
 (The \(+1\) is due to some \(-1\)s that appear in the beta distribution behind the scenes.)

-1. Change the \(8\) and \(2\) to your number of 1s (black balls) and 0s (white balls) respectively.
+1. Change the \(8\) and \(2\) to your number of 1s (black marbles) and 0s (white marbles) respectively.
 Then report the exact values of \(u\) and \(v\).

 2. Rewrite this with your values of \(u\) and \(v\): “a 95% CI for p is \((u, v)\).”

-3. You will notice that this confidence interval is quite wide because with only \(10\) samples it’s hard to pinpoint the true proportion of black balls.
+3. You will notice that this confidence interval is quite wide because with only \(10\) samples it’s hard to pinpoint the true proportion of black marbles.
 Let’s change \(n\) to \(1000\) and try again:

 Take these numbers back to the qbeta box to compute a new \(u\) and \(v\) and report a new confidence interval (as in 2.).